anroots/teensy-moonica/README.md

 # Project Files

-* octo.pdf - The schematic for the electronics, also [available at CircuitLab](https://www.circuitlab.com/circuit/s6dr46/octo/)
+* schematic.pdf - The schematic for the electronics, also [available at CircuitLab](https://www.circuitlab.com/circuit/s6dr46/teensy-moonica/)
 * teensy_octo.ino - C / Arduino compatible code for the firmware
 * python/cli.py - A CLI wrapper for controlling the output devices on the Octo
 * python/examples/ - Different examples on some use cases
 * python/tests - Various test suites for testing the hardware (mostly during development)
-* python/octo.py - A Python wrapper for controlling the output devices and reading button state changes
+* python/octo.py - A Python library for controlling the output devices and reading button state changes

 # Known bugs